HIV/AIDS in New Zealand: 1980s

 The first recorded AIDS diagnosis in New Zealand happened in 1983.
 The first recorded death in New Zealand from AIDS-related conditions was 29 year old Denny in New Plymouth in April 1984, after returning from living in Sydney to be in care of his family.
 It was discovered in 1984 that HIV was identified as the causative agent to AIDS.

 In 1985, HIV antibody tests to detect infection became available in New Zealand.
 In June 1985, Bruce Burnett, an advocate and educator for HIV and AIDS, died.

 Eve van Grafhorst was ostracised in Australia since she had contracted HIV from a transfusion of infected blood.
 The family moved to New Zealand in 1986 where she died aged 11 in 1993.
 By the time of her death, her plight had significantly raised the level of AIDS awareness in New Zealand.

 In 1986, Homosexual Law Reform Act 1986 passed, legalising that broadly legalised consensual sexual practices between men as well as consensual anal sex regardless of partners' gender.
 The HIV and AIDS was hot topic during the Homosexual Law Reform debates with some believing legalising homosexuality would spread HIV more, well others believe Homosexual Law Reform would make better healthcare and education available.

-In 1987, Antiretroviral drugs which help people living with HIV extend their life and have better quality of life, became firstly available, however it wasn't common until the mid 1990s.
+In 1987 Antiretroviral drugs became available; however, they were not common until the mid 1990s.

 In 1988, New Zealand established the New Zealand Needle Exchange Programme (NZNEP), the first nationwide needle exchange programme legally sanctioned in the world.
-Created in response to the HIV/AIDS epidemic, NZNEP provided sterile needles and syringes to people who inject drugs, reducing HIV transmission significantly.
-The programme operated with strong community involvement and harm reduction principles, contributing to New Zealand's low HIV rates among injecting drug users compared to global averages.
+Created in response to the HIV/AIDS epidemic, NZNEP provided sterile needles and syringes to people who inject drugs.
+The programme operated with strong community involvement and harm reduction principles.

 In 1988, the New Zealand AIDS Memorial Quilt was created with the "intention was to raise awareness and enable loved ones to express feelings of love, loss and regret in a permanent and tangible way."
 The Quilt concept originated in San Francisco in 1987 and is now known as the NAMES Project AIDS Memorial Quilt.
-On October 5, 1991, the Quilt was officially unveiled, in the presence of Governor General Dame Catherine Tizard.
+On 5 October 1991, the Quilt was officially unveiled, in the presence of Governor General Dame Catherine Tizard.